 What was achieved: The IUB has consistently maintained a very high score.
+We are above the average for the 50 states and Puerto Rico.

 Analysis of results: The inspection program is maximizing the IUB's eligibility for federal funding grants.